 What is Prayer?

-So often Christians tend to over complicate what prayer is.
-Which is why some of us shy away from it in the first place.
-We think prayer is some well written script with biblical terms that we put together so that it sounds "holy" for God.
+That experience is very often similar to the experience that many of us have had.
+Which is why some of us shy away from prayer in the first place.
+We think prayer is some well written script with biblical terms that we put together so that it sounds holy enough for God.

-But in basic terms, prayer is simply talking to God.
-Its a conversation with Him.
+In basic terms, prayer is simply talking to God.

-Prayer is not a speech, or a formal monologue that we have to write out first and practice.
-Truth be told, we don't even have to bow our heads or close our eyes to pray!
-Just start a conversation.
+Prayer is not a speech, or a formal monologue that we have to write out first, and then practice.
+It’s simply a conversation with God.